ghildiyal-ashutosh/CS6200---Information-Retrieval---Final-Project/report.md

 2. [Natural Language Toolkit](http://www.nltk.org/): The NLP library;

 ## Implementation and Discussion
+Other than the relevance information for BM25 model, we did not use any corpus-specific or query-sensitive optimization.

 ### Query Expansion
 First, we tokenize the original 64 queries using [parseQueries.py](/python/parseQueries.py).